-Finally, LTE is being rolled out as a potential global standard, but it falls victim to even more frequency division than GSM and CDMA.
+Finally, LTE is being rolled out as a global standard.
+Unfortunately, it falls victim to even more frequency division than GSM and CDMA.
 The technology also suffers from limited adoption because it’s relatively new.

-Hopefully this has cleared up any questions you had, but cellular service is undergoing constant evolution and the standards commonly supported by phones can change from year to year.
-Feel free to leave your questions and comments below.
+Hopefully this has cleared up any questions you had.
+Cellular services are undergoing constant evolution and the standards commonly supported by phones can change from year to year.